 Advice and support

 At Central Law, we believe advice should always be free.
 Like a trip to the GP, you should be able to go and talk your problem through with a trusted professional, get a diagnosis, and understand what your options are, all without worrying about cost.

 Whether you approach us for advice via a Facebook clinic, over the telephone or via e-mail, we will not charge you.

 However, we do have to ensure that everyone has access and that our services are not monopolised or taken advantage of.
-This may mean that after two or three advice sessions on a single issue, we may have to decline to provide further free advice, depending on our capacity.
+This may mean that after one or two advice sessions on a single issue, we may have to decline to provide further free advice, depending on our capacity.
 In this situation we will always try to give you as much guidance as we can on what you should do next and other sources of help.